H.E.L.P. Trucks and *999

 H.E.L.P.
 Truck Statistics

-In 2012, the Tollway's H.E.L.P. trucks have patrolled nearly 1.3 million miles and helped more than 32,000 customers.
+In 2013, the Tollway's H.E.L.P. trucks have patrolled nearly 1.3 million miles and helped nearly 33,000 customers.
 The services more frequently provided included:

 - Accident assists